nep-pack/NonlinearEigenproblems.jl/README.md

 # How to use it?

-On Julia 1.0.0 and Julia 0.7, install it as an unregistered package by writing `] add ...` at the REPL-prompt:
+On Julia 1.0.0 and Julia 0.7, install it as a registered package by typing `] add ...` at the REPL-prompt:
 ```
 julia> ]
 (v1.0) pkg> add NonlinearEigenproblems